 - Olive oil is part of the oil cleansing method.
 This is a cult favorite skincare regime that uses oil as a way to cleanse the skin, so no water involved, and is said to work fabulously on all skin types.
 For more info on the method, Crunchy Betty has a great guide to oil cleansing.
 Have any of you tried it out?

-- It makes a great make-up remover.
-I stopped buying make-up remover a long time ago; now I just rub some olive oil onto my eye make-up and wipe it away with a washcloth.
+- It makes a great makeup remover.
+You don’t need a fancy remover for that stubborn makeup — just rub some olive oil onto your eye makeup and wipe it away with a washcloth.
 Works like a charm!

 - Use it to make an Olive Oil Hair Treatment!
 We posted this tutorial a while back and it’s still among our most popular beauty articles ever, thanks to the gorgeous shine it gives hair.

 - Olive oil makes a great toner as well.
-I used to mix olive oil, witch hazel, and green tea to make a natural toner.
-It worked quite well for me and you can vary the ingredients depending on your skin type.
+You can mix olive oil, witch hazel, and green tea to make a natural toner.
+It works quite well and you can vary the ingredients depending on your skin type.

 - Also speaking of skin, olive oil is great for repairing damaged skin from acne or other causes.
-I like to rub a little bit of olive oil onto acne scarred areas at night; it helps to repair my skin's texture over time.
+You can rub a little bit of olive oil onto acne scarred areas at night; it helps to repair your skin’s texture over time.
 (And no, contrary to popular belief, pure oils like olive do not cause acne!)

 - Use it to create an exfoliating scrub.
 This simple, three-ingredient scrub will have your skin looking luminous in mere minutes.

 - It can also be used in place of shaving cream!
 Olive oil works just as well, if not better, than your regular cream and makes your skin feel awesome.
 Just wipe away the excess oil when you are done, and look at that, you just shaved and moisturized in one step!